chs040701/tolua_runtime/README.md

 > for newer version of Unity.

 ### Windows (x86, x86_64)
-When targeting Windows, ~~MSVC is preferred over MinGW or CYGWIN~~.
+When targeting Windows, MINGW is preferred over MSVC (luajit options not supported).

 #### MSVC (WIP)
 Visual Studio 2017+ should work (Tested for Visual Studio 2022)